Discordi0/Practice/HBT/Skills Assessment/Intermediate Network Traffic Analysis.md

 ![](../../Img/Pasted%20image%2020250611154445.png)

+I sadly can't seem to find how to decode this.
+But it's easily DNS Tunneling.

 Q2: Inspect the funky_icmp.pcap file, part of this module's resources, and enter the related attack as your answer.
 Answer format: "ICMP Flooding", "ICMP Tunneling", "ICMP SMURF Attack"

 A: